-(1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective director and or executive officer individually.

-(2) Based on 179,255,089 Common Shares issued and outstanding as of the date hereof.

-(3) Member of the Audit Committee.

-(4) 7,162,500 Common Shares are held by Mach 20 Ventures Inc. a company controlled by Mr. Paul Di Benedetto.

-(5) 4,600,000 Common Shares held by Sherwood Capital Investments Limited, a company controlled by Mr. Colacitti.

-(6) Held by Irwin Professional Corporation, a company controlled by Mr. Irwin.

-(7) The directors and executive officers of the Company, as a group, collectively beneficially own, or control or direct, directly or indirectly, 13,492,190 Common Shares representing 7.53% of the number of Common Shares outstanding as of the date hereof.
+- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective director and or executive officer individually. - (2) Based on 224,199,012 Common Shares issued and outstanding as of the date hereof. - (3) Member of the Audit Committee. - (4) Member of the Governance and Human Resources Committee. - (5) Held by Irwin Professional Corporation, a company controlled by Mr. Irwin. - (6) The directors and executive officers of the Company, as a group, collectively beneficially own, or control or direct, directly or indirectly, 470,166 Common Shares representing 0.21% of the number of Common Shares outstanding as of the date hereof. - (7) Mr. Bogie ceased to be an officer of the Company effective April 6, 2022.